arcanistzed/scs/README.md

 ![gradient](https://user-images.githubusercontent.com/82790112/123046244-ddeb3a80-d3c9-11eb-98db-da2f4a6abd68.gif)

+## Installation

+In the setup screen, use the URL `https://github.com/arcanistzed/scs/releases/latest/download/module.json` to install the module.

 ## Usage

 Please follow the built-in tutorial (built with IntroJS), for instructions.
 You can always relaunch the tutorial from within the settings.
 If you have any questions, feel free to contact me.

+## Support

+Please consider supporting me on [my Patreon](https://patreon.com/arcanistzed) if you like my work.
+You can see a list of all my projects on [my website](https://arcanist.me).

 ## Features